cdrotenko/TNC_environmental_impacts/README.md

 See the included ‘environment.yml’ file for the module requirements.

 ## Step 3: Process the data and calculate the results
+The total expected package installation time is ~2 minutes and runtime is ~15 minutes.
 Run the ‘1 – Processing data.py’ file to first process the data.
 Then, run ‘2 – Model.py’ to calculate the necessary results.
 Beyond the processing completed in the code, some files are processed via Excel for which the files are already in the corresponding folders ‘2 – processed data’ and ‘3 – results’.
 The other files are created from the ‘1 – Processing data.py’ file.
 See these file descriptions for both below:

 | Description                                      | Availability and file name                                                                                     |
 |--------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|